rust-lang/cargo/src/doc/guide.md

 ```

 This array should be filled with directories that contain a `Cargo.toml`.
 In
-this instance, we're just adding `conduit`, so it will be the only one that's
+this instance, we’re just adding `conduit`, so it will be the only one that’s
 overridden.
 This path must be an absolute path.

 Note: using a local configuration to override paths will only work for crates